hackus/polymorph-fabric-java/README.md

  - Usage + feedback
  - Spread awareness
- - Standards and code contributions
+ - Contributions to standards and code

 The best way to contribute is to use the Polymorph technologies and provide feedback and suggestions.